jencri-JGS/Jencri-s-olds-projects/README.md

 -->

 ## - Turbowarp
-* Please note that turbowarp project may ned to be packaged to work if it needs custom settings the Turbowarp-config.json should be with the project
+* Please note that turbowarp projects may need to be packaged to work if it needs custom settings the Turbowarp-config.json should be with the project